idolize/redux-requests/README.md

 ## Avoiding the issue of multiple requests

 Say your application has two views for the same set of data, and this data has not yet been fetched.
-A naive approach would be to create an [Action Creator](https://gaearon.github.io/redux/docs/basics/Actions.html) which fetches the data from an HTTP API endpoint, and then have both of these views trigger this action as soon as they are rendered (`componentWillMount` in React terms).
+A naïve approach would be to create an [Action Creator](https://gaearon.github.io/redux/docs/basics/Actions.html) which fetches the data from an HTTP API endpoint, and then have both of these views trigger this action as soon as they are rendered (`componentWillMount` in React terms).

-The problem with this approach is that you end up with two identical HTTP requests to fetch the same data when you only need one!
-You waste bandwidth doing this, and you may also waste render cycles as the [Store](https://gaearon.github.io/redux/docs/basics/Store.html) updates twice as a result of handling both (identical) response (aka "completed") Actions.
+The problem with this approach is that **you end up with two identical HTTP requests when you only need one**!
+You waste bandwidth doing this, and you may also waste render cycles as the [Store](https://gaearon.github.io/redux/docs/basics/Store.html) updates twice as a result of handling both identical responses.

 ### How can we fix this?